 For several rodeo cowboys and cowgirls, their love for competition and education in the sport of rodeo came at an early age.
 Many were fortunate enough to have parents, grandparents and family friends help them on their journey to become the future aces of professional rodeo and many of them started on the junior rodeo circuit.

 Junior rodeo is a great way to get young people involved in the sport of rodeo.
 It teaches them responsibility, sportsmanship and competition at an early age.
 These kids are the future of the sport of rodeo and the Snake River Stampede is proud to give them the opportunity to compete in the same venue as some of their rodeo idols.

-Prizes will be awarded to overall winners at the Stampede.
-Thank you to our sponsors for helping to support the event and prizes: D&B Supply, Montana Silversmiths, Treasure Valley Livestock, High Country Plastics and Running P Ropes.
+We had a great event in 2017.
+Congratulations to all the kids who participated and won prizes.
+Prizes were awarded to overall winners at the Stampede.
+Thank you to our sponsors for helping to support the event and prizes: D&B Supply, Montana Silversmiths, Treasure Valley Livestock, and High Country Plastics.

 Follow this link for Winners of the 2017 Snake River Stampede Junior Rodeo.